 - A Unicode string that includes the terminating null character, which contains the backup name.
-For example, an empty string signifies that the default backup name should be used. - An integer with the backup version.
-For example, MD_BACKUP_HIGHEST_VERSION signifies that the highest version of backup should be restored. - A reserved parameter that must be zero. - A Unicode string that includes the terminating null character, which is used by the server as a password for decrypting any protected data in the backup (for example, "MyPassword").
+For example, an empty string signifies that the default backup name will be used. - An integer with the backup version.
+For example, MD_BACKUP_HIGHEST_VERSION signifies that the highest version of backup will be restored. - A reserved parameter that is equal to zero. - A Unicode string that includes the terminating null character, which is used by the server as a password for decrypting any protected data in the backup (for example, "MyPassword").